BFS Total Program

 The mission of Bigger Faster Stronger, Inc., is to encourage positive changes in the lives of young people.
 BFS works through a three-tiered approach.

 First, for athletes and students, BFS conducts character education and athletic fitness camps, clinics, and seminars.
 Second, to support coaches and physical educators in their work with young people, we offer WRSC certification programs and continuing education materials that teach how to increase the safety and effectiveness of their sports and physical education programs through the concept of unification.
-Third, to support excellence in youth athletics and physical education, BFS manufactures the highest-quality exercise equipment at the best prices.
-Made right here in the USA.
+Third, to support excellence in youth athletics and physical education, BFS sources the highest-quality exercise equipment at the best prices.
+Most made right here in the USA.
 Our experienced staff also assists – from consulting to concept to completion – with all aspects of developing the best possible strength and conditioning facilities and programs.

 BFS offers a variety of training Camps and Clinics to get your school's PE and athletic programs up and running the BFS Total Program